dnhansen/maths-resources/README.md

     To its credit, the book does contain a lot of material of particular interest to computer scientists and logicians.
 But I don't understand why people use it as an introductory text.

-2. Smith, *Category Theory I* and *II*.
-The second part is at the time of writing (June 2023) unrevised, so I will chiefly comment on part I.
+2. Smith, *Introducing Category Theory*.
 This is probably my favourite introduction to category theory.
 Smith is a logician and philosopher, and as such he is *very* careful when it makes sense to be.
 While some might find this annoying, I do think it has its place in an introduction to category theory since foundational questions arise almost immediately: Is set theory the only possible foundation for mathematics, and how do we motivate using set theory?
 What do we even mean by such a foundation?
 What kinds of properties must we take (or do we want) sets to have, and how do they affect the relationship between set theory and category theory?

     The coverage is fairly standard.
 The level of abstraction increases very gradually: Smith starts with a survey of groups, mostly to serve as motivation and to highlight some foundational questions, before he defines categories.
 After a brief detour into subcategories, products and quotients, he stays *inside* a single category while covering all the basic material.
-Different types of arrows (or morphisms), concrete examples of limits and colimits (he has four chapters devoted to examples before giving the general definitions), subobjects, exponentials and group objects.
-Only in part II does he introduce functors, and later of course natural transformations, representables, adjoints, etc.
+Different types of arrows (or morphisms), concrete examples of limits and colimits before meeting the (or a) general definition, and exponentials.

-    The writing is clear, the examples are enlightening, the only thing to detract from it is the lack of exercises, but then it really is only a set of notes, and most results have elementary proofs that only require one to understand the abstractions.
+    After an interlude into basic topos theory (which can be skipped), he introduces functors, natural transformations, the Yoneda lemma and representables, and finally adjunctions.
+I particularly appreciate the presentation of the Yoneda lemma, which is especially well-motivated: The first natural question is what natural transformations between hom-functors look like, and only after these does Smith consider what can be generalised.

+    The writing is very clear, though I do think it is a bit light on examples; but this is to be expected since it has only minimal prerequisites.
+I don't think the absense of exercises is a huge detriment since every proof is basically an exercise.
+In the same vein, I do think the most profitable way to read the book (as with most mathematics textbooks, but especially in category theory) is to only glance at the provided proofs and attempt to reconstruct them.

     It is freely available on Smith's website [here](https://www.logicmatters.net/categories/).

-In spite of the praise I have given the notes above, I do think Smith jumps over some points too quickly.
-I have written a supplement [here](/smith-category-theory.md) (a work in progress!) which attempts to fill these gaps.
+3. Perrone, *Starting Category Theory*.
+A very nice new addition to the literature.
+Its coverage is a bit strange and should probably be supplemented with a book like Smith.
+Its main selling points are a great number of examples, and the slightly unorthodox inclusion of monads and monoidal categories in an introductory text.

-3. Goldblatt, *Topoi: The Categorical Analysis of Logic*.
+4. Goldblatt, *Topoi: The Categorical Analysis of Logic*.

-4. Leinster, *Basic Category Theory*.
+5. Leinster, *Basic Category Theory*.
 Ostesibly an introductory text, I think it would be difficult to follow without prior experience with category theory.
 But if you have read some of Smith's notes or Goldblatt's book, then it is a very nice book.

     Contrary to the above resources it is written with the mathematics (graduate) student in mind: examples are furnished by standard undergraduate algebra and topology in particular, though it is not necessary to understand every single example to get through the book.
 This also means that he expects a certain mathematical maturity from his readers, and thus he can be considerably more brisk in his presentation.